xaviBCeloNa/EmpInnUPC/PA1_template.md

-Assignment For reproducible Research Project
+Assignment For Advanced Research Project

+John Hopkins University
 ========================================================

 First we set some globla options